Consent before checks

 The browser path runs public HTTP, TLS, DNS, certificate, email-crypto, and observable exposure checks.
 It does not exploit, authenticate, enumerate private assets, or behave like Surface.

-Raw findings, CBOM output, signed bundles, and privileged evidence stay in operator-led scoped assessment lanes after buyer approval.
+Raw findings, cryptographic bill-of-materials (CBOM) output, signed bundles, and privileged evidence stay in operator-led scoped assessment lanes after buyer approval.

-Azure Marketplace is a governed procurement path after scope alignment, not a self-serve scan catalog or public rate card.
+Contact/ticket intake starts governed procurement after scope alignment; legacy Marketplace routes are not a self-serve scan catalog or public rate card.

 Assessment boundary